bhuvanh66/Bhuvan-Carter-Guha-Sota_DOC/content/team_posts/phase4.md

 #### Economist

 To expand on the economist, we added another simple machine learning model using cosine similarity.
 When a user favorites a policy and selects it on the *View Favorite Policy* page, information is displayed on the 5 policies that are most similar to it.
-This model was trained on three numeric feature: budget spending, duration of enforcement in months, and the population size that it will be affecting.
+This model was trained on three numeric features: budget spending, duration of enforcement in months, date, and the population size that it will be affecting.
+It was also trained on country, and topic.
+In order to standardize the values, we had to one hot encode the categorical features and do min-max normalization for the numeric features.
+For date we standardized it based on the range of fake policies we had.

 This addition makes the economist role of analyzing policy more effective through the ability of comparison.
 The fake data generated for this persona remains mostly the same with the addtion of those three features mentioned prior.

 ![image](https://i.ibb.co/SDc9yHyn/Screenshot-2025-06-12-at-11-11-31-PM.png)